Don't have an account?Sign up free

 5.6.
 These Terms don't create any agency, partnership, joint venture, employment, or franchisee relationship between you and The Exhibit.

 Content that you post using our Services is your content (otherwise known as “Your Content”).
 We don’t make any claim to it.
-That includes anything you post using our Services (such as but not limited to Exhibitor names, profile pictures, exhibition names, exhibitions details, featured exhibition images, exhibition descriptions, artwork photos, artwork descriptions, reviews, comments, videos, usernames, etc.).
+That includes anything you post using our Services (such as but not limited to Exhibitor names, profile pictures, exhibition names, exhibitions details, featured exhibition images, exhibition descriptions, artwork or object photos, artwork or object descriptions, reviews, comments, videos, usernames, etc.).

 6.1.
 You understand that you are solely responsible for Your Content.
 You represent that you have all necessary rights to Your Content and that you’re not infringing or violating any third party’s rights by posting it.
-For Curators, if your exhibitions include the artwork of other Artists, the Artist must have given you permission to use their content in your exhibition.
+For Curators, if your exhibitions include artwork and/or objects produced by and/or owned by others, you must have sought permission from the maker, owner, and/or copyright license holder prior to exhibiting on The Exhibit.

 6.2.
 By posting Your Content through our Services, you grant The Exhibit a non-exclusive, worldwide, royalty-free, irrevocable, sub-licensable, perpetual license to use, display, edit, modify, reproduce, distribute, store, and prepare derivative works of Your Content.
 This allows us to provide the Services and to promote The Exhibit, your exhibitions, or the Services in general, in any formats and through any channels, including across any The Exhibit Services, our partners, or third-party website or advertising medium.
 You agree not to assert any moral rights or rights of publicity against us for using Your Content.
 You also recognise our legitimate interest in using it, in accordance with this license, to the extent Your Content contains any personal information.